 Toby Driver capitalized on his experience with large-scale arrangements

 for his first solo album,

-In the L..L..Library Loft (Tzadik, 2006), that featured
+In the L..L..Library Loft (Tzadik, 2005), which contains four lengthy

 guitar, trumpet, trombone, piano, violin, cello, bass, drums.

 In reality, the performers were members of Kayo Dot, so it was a Kayo Dot